Coder-Vishali/Getting-started-with-docker/dockerswarm_demo/README.md

-Make sure of Play with docker: https://labs.play-with-docker.com/
+<h3> With the help of Play with docker you can create nodes in swarm: https://labs.play-with-docker.com/ </h3>

 **To make a swarm as a leader:**